Ibrahim-2003/MyTourney/notes.md

         if on main (www.winmytourney.com), display the website -> Add an API router with admin capabilities for me to see only: admin.winmytourney.com/api/${insert key here}
+    -> Add match history page instead of friends
     -> Add payment system (Stripe, Paypal)
-        --Need to register sole proprietorship with IRS and attain EIN -> Need to add function to add earnings to player balances -> Need to add individual's balance to team balance once they add funds -> Need to add withdraw minimum limit
+        --Need to register sole proprietorship with IRS and attain EIN
         //NOTES
-            -Two transactions:
+            -Three transactions:
-                1) Collect payments from players and use charge-transfer function of Stripe to keep my cut and transfer the host's cut
+                1) Collect payments from players ✅
+                2) The host gets paid after the conclusion of a tourney with Paypal API
-                2) A player can cash out their earnings once they have made $100 using the mass payouts function of Paypal API
+                3) A player can cash out their earnings once they have made $100 using the mass payouts function of Paypal API
+                    -> Need to add function to add earnings to player balances -> Need to add withdraw minimum limit

     //Not essential for MVP
     -> Add PDF report upon completion of tourney